ashitasai/portfolio/final_project_Ashita.md

 ## Part I
 ### Section 1: Outline
 **Potential Title:** Healthy diet, Healthier heart
-**Summary:** Cardiovascular disease is one of the top 5 leading causes of death in the United States.
+**Summary:** Cardiovascular disease is amongst the leading causes of death in the United States.
 However, risk of developing the disease can be reduced by maintaining a healthy diet.

 **Project Structure:**
 **1)** Introduce alarming statistic: Heart disease kills 1 person every 40 seconds.